How to Boost Stock Photo Sales?

 1

-Newcomers to stock photography might be surprised to see this section’s title.
-Here’s the reasoning: some stock sites have free sections where you can either directly upload or submit your photos and illustrations for free distribution.
+If you’re new to stock photography, this section’s title might surprise you.
+Here’s the reasoning: some stock sites have free sections where you can either directly upload your photos and illustrations for free distribution.
 Why is this helpful?
-Posting photos and illustrations in the free download section often helps drive paid sales by sparking interest in your portfolio from buyers who download one of your free images.

 Use screensavers